TRMassey/softwareTesting/README.md

 URLValidator Information -

-An opensource URL validator was changed by the teacher, so it would contain four bugs.
-These bugs are are found in the source code.
+An opensource URL validator implented in java was altered by the professor so it would contain four bugs.
+These bugs are still present the source code.

-URLValidatorTest contains the tests written by myself and two other team members.
+URLValidatorTest.java contains the tests written by myself and two other team members.

-Planning, input partitioning and bugs found can be reviewed int the project report, both in text and PDF.
+Planning, input partitioning and bugs found can be reviewed in the project report, both in text and PDF.